Frequently asked questions

-The whole Artsmark process can take four years.
 From registration to submitting your first formal document, your Statement of Commitment, usually takes two academic terms.
 From here you have up to two years to develop and evaluate your provision and submit a Case Study, your second formal document.
-Artsmark then take approximately one academic term to process and level both your documents.
+Artsmark then take approximately 10 weeks to process and level both your documents.
 When you are awarded you can keep your Artsmark level for two years.

 Art is a seen as a broad term that extends across art and culture.
 Examples may include dance, drama, visual arts, digital media, film, cultural heritage, music.

 It is not necessary to cover all artforms within your school’s curriculum, but it is expected that your school strives for a broad offer of high quality arts and cultural experiences for your pupils.

 The new Artsmark Award is forward looking, requiring schools to set a specific arts and culture related priority that aligns with their school development plans.
 The Artsmark Journey involves the whole school with the approval and support of the head teacher and chair of governors.
 The journey is simple and straightforward with less form filling.

 The Artsmark Award fee is £500 and small schools may pay a reduced fee of £250.
 Small schools are defined as schools with 100 pupils or less on roll.
 This is in line with the National Small School Association.

 The Self-Assessment tool will allow a school to audit their existing arts and cultural provision and establish how they can develop towards a level.
 Each school will have their own Artsmark journey to take and the programme is flexible to accommodate this.

 Yes, if this is a realistic stretch for your school and you feel it can be achieved within two years, your school may aim for any level.